Local produce and market cuisine: our Montréal restaurant picks

 The rising star

-In 2025, Vin Mon Lapin ranked in the top 3 according to Canada's 100 Best Restaurants Magazine.
+In 2026, Vin Mon Lapin once again ranked in the top 3 restaurants according to Canada's 100 Best Restaurants Magazine.
 It was a well-deserved medal for this rising star of a restaurant that opened its doors in Little Italy in 2018 and has been shining ever since.
-Starting out with Joe Beef alumni Marc-Olivier Frappier and sommelier Vanya Filipovic, both at the time at Vin Papillon, the team has expanded to include three new business partners: co-chef Jessica Noël, co-sommelier Alex Landry and floor manager Marc-Antoine Gélinas.
-With this accomplished team in place and an all-new design created by Zébulon Perron, Vin Mon Lapin has become a cherished go-to for Montrealers.
-Wonderful seasonal small plates that change seasonally, and carefully chosen natural wines contribute to the popularity of this unpretentious and coveted establishment.
+Helmed by Joe Beef alumni Marc-Olivier Frappier and sommelier Vanya Filipovic from day one, Mon Lapin has become a cherished go-to for Montrealers.
+Wonderfully fresh small plates that change seasonally, and carefully chosen natural wines, contribute to the popularity of this unpretentious and coveted establishment.
 There’s not a minute to lose: make a reservation now!

 Website